 The sagebrush buttercup is native to the northwestern United States, including the northwestern Great Plains, and western Canada.
 In its native areas, it blooms very early in spring, sometimes as early as February.
-It is considered a somewhat problematic native species in some areas because the flowers have been shown to be toxic to livestock.
-However, once the flower is dried, the toxins are destabilized and it is less harmful.
+It is considered a somewhat problematic native species in some areas because it is toxic to dogs, cats, and other animals.
+In some forms, it is toxic to people.

 The plant is small, usually about three to four inches high, but is noticeable because of its vibrantly colored flowers, one of the first to bloom in spring.

 The plant emerges early and quickly forms a round flower bud that has a slight purple tinge.
 The five-petaled flowers are a sunny bright yellow, with bright yellow stamens.
 The leaves are a somewhat unusual shape, being oval with three lobes or notches on one side, with a slight reddish tinge at the edges.
 The surface of the petals has a somewhat waxy, shiny quality that reflects light, making them quite a sight in the early spring sunshine.

 The plant reproduces via dense fruit clusters full of seeds.
 These seeds have a hairy surface and will stick to clothing, so the plants are spread via human movement as well as normal wind and weather conditions.

 The sagebrush buttercup grows in dry soils and is very tolerant of both drought and cold.
 It lives in a wide range of habitats including the grasslands of British Columbia, ponderosa pine and douglas fir tree forests, and sagebrush flats in the northwestern United States.